raghu826/BankNoteAuthentication_ML/README.md

-# Dockerised EndtoEnd_Machine-Learning-projet using Flasgger and Streamlit
+# Dockerised EndtoEnd_Machine-Learning-projet using Flasgger and Streamlit and deployed in HEROKU

 ## Tools used : `python`, `Flask`, `Docker`, `Streamlit`.